pycom/pycom-documentation/content/tutorials/all/PyGate.md

 ## Pygate

+The Pygate is an 8-channel LoRaWAN gateway.
+You connect a WiPy or Gpy board into the Pygate and flash a firmware build where the Pygate functionality is enabled.
+See the [Pygate tutorial](/tutorials/all/pygate) to get started.

 __To connect your Pygate to a LoRa server, follow these steps:__

-1- Attach a Pycom development board e.g. a Wipy, LoPy4, GPy, to the Pygate.
-(The RGB LED of the development board should be aligned with the USB port of PyGate)
+1. Attach a Wipy, or GPy to the Pygate.
+The RGB LED of the development board should be aligned with the USB port of the Pygate.

-2- Attach the LoRa Antenna to the Pygate
+1. Attach the LoRa Antenna to the Pygate.

-3- Flash the Pycom Device with latest PyGate Firmware.
+1. Flash the Pycom Device with latest Pygate Firmware.

-4- Upload the Gateway configuration json file onto the attached Pycom device (via Pymakr on Atom or VSCode).
-Depending on the type of Pygate (EU868/US915) you should have different config files.
+1. Create a `config.json` for your Pygate and upload it.

+1. Create a `main.py` that creates an uplink and runs the Pygate packet fowarder.

-__The following example will demonstrate a simple script for getting started with a Pygate via a Wifi connection for the EU868 region:__
+__The following example shows the simple script and json file to run the Pygate over Wifi connecting to [The Things Network](https://www.thethingsnetwork.org/)__

+If you are in EU region, it should be sufficent to update:
-You can use the same file, just enter your GW unique ID, the LoRa server address and port numbers.
+ * `config.json` Enter your unique GW ID, the LoRa server address and port number
+ * `main.py` Enter your wifi SSID and password.

+In generaly, you should supply a config matching your region (EU868/US915).
+The format of the file is the same a TODO:Insert link

+TODO: minimal TTN getting started

 ```python
 from network import WLAN